 - Provide brief intervention counselling to a diverse range of people located across Aotearoa

-- Deliver counselling sessions via phone call and video
+- Work from home to deliver counselling sessions via phone call and video

-- Professional development opportunities and pro rata contributions to external supervision and annual registration with professional body.
+- Professional development opportunities, a supportive team environment and pro rata contributions to external supervision and annual registration with professional body.

-- Competitive hourly rate plus penal rates for overnight and weekend work
+- Competitive hourly rate with penal rates for any weekend work.

 Pehea koe | About you

-Completed qualifications in a relevant field and full registration with a professional body (e.g. DAPAANZ, NZAC, ANZASW or similar)
+- Completed qualifications in a relevant field and full registration with a professional body (e.g. DAPAANZ, NZAC, SWRB or similar)

-- 5+ years’ experience working therapeutically in a counselling environment
+- A minimum of 3+ years’ experience working therapeutically in a counselling environment

-- A strong understanding of mental health and addiction concerns with particular understanding of mental health needs of Māori and Pacifica communities in Aotearoa
+- A strong understanding of mental health and addiction concerns with particular understanding of mental health needs of Māori and Pasifika communities in Aotearoa

 - Sound risk assessment skills